CE-PhoenixCart/PhoenixCart/README.md

 Tomatoes | Rocky_H from Pixabay | https://pixabay.com/service/license/
 Heart | Gerhard Gellinger from Pixabay | https://pixabay.com/service/license/

-Other fruit images are based on modified images from the named Owners.
+Other fruit images are based on modified images from the named owners.